 Building green is about conserving resources during the construction of a building and throughout its operation to ensure it performs to environmentally sustainable standards.
 Green buildings contribute to Edmonton's energy transition goals by lowering greenhouse gas emissions and increased savings in the building's utilities.
 They also contribute to biodiversity protection and restoration, urban agriculture and improve comfort, productivity and livability for the people who occupy them.

 What the City is Doing

-In May 2017, City Council approved the Sustainable Building Policy (C532), setting a new and ambitious standard for energy efficiency for a major Canadian city.
-The policy encourages ideas such as passive design strategies and high quality and well-insulated windows, doors and walls.
-It also requires a minimum 1% of the project budget be dedicated to on-site energy generation.
-For more information, please see the Media Release.
+In May 2017, City Council approved the Sustainable Building Policy (C532), setting a new and ambitious standard for energy efficiency for major Canadian cities.
+It outlines policy standards to ensure that the construction, operation and maintenance of City buildings is environmentally sustainable and reduces each individual building's carbon footprint.
+The policy encourages ideas such as passive design strategies, well-insulated building envelopes and the use of energy efficient technologies like LED lighting.
+It also requires a minimum 1% of the project budget for new building construction to be dedicated to on-site energy generation.